gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Gummy put anything in there yet?"

 "Why don't you eat glue?"
-Gumption said hotly, his hands balling into fists.
+Gumption said hotly, his paws balling into fists.

 "Why don't you make me?"
 Bluster replied, his just-kidding tone gone as quickly as it had appeared.